lyind/handbork/content/docs/dev-and-releng/app-developer-processes/app_bundles.md

 ## GitOps Support

-There is a problem with using GitOps and the app bundles concept.
-The user values are passed via a `values` key and a single block of YAML.
+There is a problem with using GitOps and managed apps in general, affecting the bundles as well.
+The user values are passed via the `values` key of either a ConfigMap or a Secret, and must be a single block of YAML.
 This prevents using bases and overrides in Flux.
+This is because [kustomize](https://github.com/kubernetes-sigs/kustomize) cannot patch strings.

 The proposal in [RFC#29](https://github.com/giantswarm/rfc/pull/29) is to use both `.spec.config` and `.spec.userConfig` and the values will be merged by